hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > Then scraped his fiddle, cried, "this tune is new",
 >
-> Gave B---------- a step, found fault, cried "Sacre Dieu",
+> Gave B--- a step, found fault, cried "Sacre Dieu",
 >
 > Boasted of numbers which he never had,
 >
-> Cried, "modern teachers now are very bad;
+> Cried, "Modern teachers now are very bad;
 >
 > The public are of time and money cheated,
 >